Kvinna till Kvinna in North Macedonia

 In North Macedonia, there is long-standing tension between ethnic Albanians and ethnic Macedonians.
 The two groups live mainly in different regions, speak different languages and go to different schools.
 This division slows down necessary change – including on gender equality.

 Health care is another concern.
-Traditional values affect how sexual and reproductive health and rights are dealt with, and access to abortion is limited.
-Roma women in particular are often denied care.
+Traditional values affect how sexual and reproductive health and rights are dealt with.
+Roma women in particular are often at-risk of being denied care because, according to Minority Rights Group International, they face the most physical and financial barriers to accessing gynaecological healthcare.

 How we support women in North Macedonia